Updated: Mar 11

 Swap refined grains for wholemeal and bake with whole flour if the recipe permits

 The act of fermentation can result in gastrointestinal symptoms like bloating.
 Building up fibre intake slowly will help to manage any discomfort and will give time for your digestive system to adapt.
 If you have been diagnosed with a condition like IBS you may struggle with high fibre intake.
-Please see a qualified nutritional practitioner or speak to your doctor for advice.

 The Lancet.
 High intake of dietary fiber and whole grains associated with reduced risk of non-communicable diseases.
 ScienceDaily; Jan 2019.